MLeganes/42Minishell/README.md

 # Checklist
 [ ] To be done.
 [X] Done.

+- [ ] echo $? # after command not found is WRONG.
+It should be 127.
+- [ ] echo $? # After this command: '/bin/ls filethatdoesntexis' it should be 2.

+- [ ] export: Export environment variables, create new ones, and replace old ones 				NO WORKING

 - [ ] exit with +num or -num
 - [ ] how to check if $PATH is checked from left to right (dir1:dir2)